Aman-Zaveri/reva/README.md

 ## Features

 - **Multi-Profile Management**: Create and manage multiple resume profiles for different job types
-- **AI-Powered Optimization**: Automatically optimize your resume based on LinkedIn job descriptions using OpenAI
+- **AI-Powered Optimization**: Automatically optimize your resume based on LinkedIn job descriptions using Google's Gemini AI
 - **Real-time Preview**: See your resume changes in real-time with a live preview
 - **Drag & Drop**: Easily reorder sections and items within your resume
-- **Export to PDF**: Generate professional PDF versions of your resume
+- **Export to PDF & Word**: Generate professional PDF and Word document versions of your resume
 - **Profile-Specific Customization**: Override content for specific profiles without affecting master data

 ## AI Resume Optimization